ICT4H/atomfeed/doc/event-driven.md

             <entry>..</entry>
         </feed>

 This is the published entry point to the feed.
-Clients of the event feed will always be able to dereference http://example.com/notifications to get the most recent entries.
+Consumers of the event feed will always be able to dereference http://example.com/notifications to get the most recent entries.

-This resource would most likely not allow clients to cache it, as it changes every time a new entry comes along (though this could depend on the specific requirements of the system).
+The server would most likely add HTTP headers to prevent consumers from caching it, as the resource changes every time a new entry comes along (though this could depend on the specific requirements of the system).

-Clients who are interested in older entries can follow the "prev" link to the previous feed.
+Consumers who are interested in older entries can follow the "prev" link to the previous feed.

     <?xml version="1.0">
         <feed xmlns="http://www.w3.org/2005/Atom">